UPPMAX/programming_formalisms_intro/doc/intro.md

        - Pip and PyPI
        - Conda
        - Environments
-       - Tools for other langiages
+       - Tools for other languages than Python

 ```